psarando/shire-reckoning/README.md

 and [December 24th](https://en.wikipedia.org/wiki/Christmas_Eve) (the middle of Hrívë) are important national and religious holidays and feast days in that region.

-For these reasons, I've included a control that lets you choose a "Reformed" Rivendell Reckoning format.
+For these reasons, I've included a control that lets you choose "Reformed" Rivendell Reckoning rules.
-This format always starts the Calendar of Imladris on the same day (March 25th by default), and it follows the leap year and leap day rules of our Gregorian Calendar.
+These rules always start the Calendar of Imladris on the same day (March 25th by default), and make the calendar follow the leap year and leap day rules of our Gregorian calendar.
-In this "Reformed" Rivendell Reckoning format, the are not 3 extra Enderi every 12 years, but instead a singe "Leap Enderi" between the first and last day of Calendar of Imladris.
+With these "Reformed" Rivendell Reckoning rules, there are not 3 extra Enderi every 12 years, but instead a single "Leap Enderë" between the first and last day of Calendar of Imladris in every leap year of the Gregorian calendar.
-This "reformed reckoning" keeps the calendar closer in sync with our Gregorian Calendar so that most of the days always fall on the same Gregorian date.
+This "reformed reckoning" keeps the calendar closer in sync with our Gregorian calendar so that most of the days always fall on the same Gregorian date.

 Note that the "traditional" Calendar of Imladris starts on March 26th in 2015, but its New Year's Day drifts